Spontaneous fission: Applications

 The most common application for spontaneous fission is as neutron source for further use.
 These neutrons may be used for applications such as neutron imaging, or may drive additional nuclear reactions, including initiating induced fission of a target as is common in nuclear reactors and nuclear weapons.
+On the other hand, nuclear weapons based on plutonium-239 can fail due to the presence of spontaneous fission neutrons if they contain too much plutonium-240.
+The resulting "fizzle" is caused by the premature initiation of the nuclear chain reaction.

 In crystals containing high proportions of uranium, fission products generated via spontaneous fission produce damage trails as the fragments recoil through the crystal structure.
 The number of trails, or fission tracks, may be used to estimate the age of a sample via fission track dating.

 Spontaneous fission rates

 Spontaneous fission half-life of various nuclides depending on their Z^{2}/A ratio.
 Nuclides of the same element are linked with a red line.
 The green line shows the upper limit of half-life.
 Data taken from French Wikipedia.